Energy-Based Models for Functional Data using Path Measure Tilting: EXPERIMENTS

-\subsection{Resolution-independent learning of images}
+\subsection{Resolution-Independent Learning of Images}

-One of the benefits of $\mathcal{F}$-EBM is its ability to learn complex kernels.
-We demonstrate this on a complex regression task of predicting the pixel value for an entire image.
+One of the benefits of $\mathcal{F}$-EBM is its ability to learn complex functions.
+We demonstrate its capabilities on FashionMNIST dataset \citep{xiao2017/online}.
 In this setting, the inputs corresponds to the random fourier feature embedding \citep{tancik2020fourfeat} of the Cartesian coordinate of each pixel and the output is the pixel intensity.
-We train our model on FashionMNIST dataset \citep{xiao2017/online}.
-Since $Y$ is pixel data defined on $[0,1]$, we define the likelihood $\ell(\cdot|\cdot)$ to the continuous Bernoulli \citep{NEURIPS2019_f82798ec}.
+Since $Y$ is pixel data defined on $[0,1]$, we define the point-wise likelihood to be the continuous Bernoulli \citep{NEURIPS2019_f82798ec}.
 It can be seen that in Figure \ref{fig:mnist_samples} that the model can produce diverse samples for shoes, shirts, and others.
 Unlike most generative models, our proposed approach can scale the images to arbitrary resolutions, as can be seen in Figure \ref{fig:mnist_scaled} and \ref{fig:mnist_upscale}.
-In Figure \ref{fig:mnist_scaled}, we demonstrate for each sample the model can upscale (or downscale) beyond the dataset's resolution.
-This is because each sample is a function that can be evaluated at any scale we desire.
+In Figure \ref{fig:mnist_scaled}, we demonstrate for each sample the model can upscale (or downscale) beyond the dataset's resolution, since each sample is a function that can be evaluated at any scale we desire.
 Figure \ref{fig:mnist_upscale} shows a sampled function from the model conditioned on a downsampled input from the dataset.
 The model can accurately infer the underlying function which can be used to produce high (or low) resolution images.
-For completeness, we also show conditional samples for GP and NP.
+For completeness, we show conditional samples for GP and NP.

-\section{Conclusion, Limitations and Future work}
+\section{CONCLUSION, LIMITATIONS AND FUTURE WORK}

 We introduced $\mathcal{F}$-EBM, a class of models that are suitable for learning functional data distributions.
-We have shown that $\mathcal{F}$-EBM can accurately perform inference over function space, which performs similarly or better than current approaches.
+In addition, we have shown that $\mathcal{F}$-EBM can accurately perform inference over function space, which performs similarly or better than current approaches.